 At Church of the Savior we are committed to the arts.
 We are also committed to the artistic community in South Bend, Indiana.
 For that reason we have opened our atrium as a gallery for fine art.
 We host around 10 shows per year, and our curator is Ramiro Rodriguez.

-Our current exhibit features works from two series by Mary Fashbaugh.
+Our current exhibit features works by Lorraine Whitt.

 Minister of the Word

 Rev. Dr. Chris Rea (B.A.
 Dordt College, 2001; M.Div.
 Calvin Seminary, 2015; Ph.D.
 University of Notre Dame, 2010), was ordained into ministry in June of 2016, and has received training in chaplaincy and spiritual direction.
 Chris is married to Mike, who is a philosopher, and they have five children.
 Chris enjoys running, reading, and hanging out in the backyard with her family.
 "The part of being a pastor that I love best is meeting with parishioners and listening to their stories of faith and doubt."

 David is married to Wendy and they have a son named Jan.
 While finishing his Ph.D at the University of Notre Dame, David began part-time work here as a Choir Director and today he leads all Worship and Arts.
 "My path to ministry has certainly not been a straight line, but I am thankful God led us here.
 Wendy, our son Jan, and I are grateful to be part of this church, and I am thankful to be serving God."